 9.14.15 The role of the Deputy Chairman of the ExSFC is to support the Chairman of the ExSFC and he shall act as Chairman of the ExSFC when the Chairman is unavailable.

+10 Legal provisions

+The requirements of Clause 10 of IEC CA 01 applies.

 11 Standards

-Clause 11 of IEC CA 01 Applies with the following addition:
+Clause 11 of IEC CA 01 applies with the following addition:

-If the ExMC wishes to include in the IECEx System types of protection for which there is no IEC International Standard, it shall request the relevant IEC technical committee or subcommittee to prepare, as quickly as possible, the required standard.
+If the ExMC wishes to include in the IECEx System types of protection or other aspects of explosion protection, for which there is no IEC International Standard, it shall request the relevant IEC technical committee or subcommittee to prepare, as quickly as possible, the required standard.
 If there is no committee dealing with the subject, the ExMC shall, through the CAB, request the Standardization Management Board (SMB) of the IEC to initiate the preparation of the required standard.

+12 Voting

+The requirements of Clause 12 of IEC CA 01 applies.

+Finance

+The requirements of Clause 13 of IEC CA 01 applies.

+Dissolution of the IEC CA System

+The requirements of Clause 14 of IEC CA 01 applies.

 15 Appeals